Press "Enter" to skip to content

 Somewhere today a young woman can be found rushing to her nearest tattoo shop.
 Finally saving enough money for what might be her first, second, or fifth tattoo.
 Either way, she is brave to pick such a sensitive area, at the base of her spine.
 She is willing to overlook the pain as she takes her place laying on the tattoo table.
 Excitedly waiting for her chosen piece of artwork, maybe a cheeky quote or a favorite flower, to be permanently etched into her skin.
 Through her nervous enthusiasm she may be totally unaware of the long line of tradition this event carries.
 From her mom’s similar experience in the ’90s to ancient Egyptian women preparing for childbirth, lower back tattoos have held a great deal of significance for women for a long time.

-Tattoos and Slut Shaming
+Tattoos and slut shaming

 The lower back tattoo has been a popular placement for women going in and out of fashion since the 1980s.
 Butterflies, crucifixes, hearts, and more appeared on the backs of women that wanted something fun, pretty, or sentimental to decorate their body.
 It was easy to hide which was valuable at a time of significant stigma against body modifications.
 Many were also drawn to the placement as it seemed universally flattering.
 Since becoming popular various names were derogatorily thrown at this trend.
 The chick spot, bulls eye, bumper sticker, or target had all been used before society fell on the tramp stamp, implying these women were promiscuous and trashy.